Please see our affiliate notice, located on the sidebar. Thank you for supporting Scratch Made Food! & DIY Homemade Household!

 This is a quick bread recipe, not a traditional bagel.

 Important note regarding cottage cheese.
 Cottage Cheese varies from maker to maker.
-It can be quite dry or a bit on the liquid side, for this recipe you want a fairly dry cottage cheese.
-If need be, drain the cottage cheese and remeasure for a full half cup.
+It can be quite dry or a bit on the liquid side, for this recipe you want a moist but not overly wet cottage cheese.
+If need be, drain the cottage cheese briefly and remeasure for a full half cup.

 Ingredients needed for this recipe: